sygant/onthefly/doc/ontheflySfMen.md

+**Attention：**

-**Attention：** CUDA is necessary, otherwise it may lack some dynamic library DLL.
-(CUDA12.2 works, other versions are not tested yet)
+- CUDA is necessary, otherwise it may lack some dynamic library DLL.
+(CUDA12.2 works, other versions are not tested yet).
+The recommended GPU memory is at least 8GB.
+- All paths must be in English letters, and should not contain any special characters (such as spaces).